joseph-kivuva/TangNano9K-Arcade/TangNano9K-Arcade/schematics/Readme.txt

-Original Schematics when not using the Tang Nano 9K Arcade PCB.
+Original Schematics - Use these when not using the Tang Nano 9K Arcade PCB.